Search This Blog

 So, as we write anything, let us not read from what we wanted to communicate but read our thoughts on how the reader will interpret.
 When you are not present next to the reader to interpret the message, what areas will you focus on?

 1. Use of correct "Grammar and Spelling" will be a simple critical building block.
-Even if you use a spell checker, proof-read as words like "their" and "there" will not be caught by spell-check utility unless you have advanced grammar checks also built in.
+Even if you use a spell checker, proof-read words like "their" and "there" will not be caught by spell-check utility unless you have advanced grammar checks also built in.
 Proof-reading will also help in ensuring the right use of the subject/verb agreement.

-2. Say it concisely - Your message has to be concise and yet comprehensive.
+2. Say it concisely - Your message must be concise and yet comprehensive.
 If I were to use my agile mindset here, if you were to remove all the words from your idea-tank and add only the required words, how many and what words will you add to ensure that you provide enough information concisely and yet provide the required context.

 3. The coherent flow of ideas - Have you read your email or report after a day or attempted to read it from the bottom-up?
 Does the introduction properly give the required backdrop based on the conclusion drawn?
 Does every paragraph or bullet point really add-up.